hessuh/ukko/README.md

 This should finish fairly quickly.
 You will see 500 lines of output.
 The results of the computation will be stored in `~/tmp/example`, and you will also find the log file there.
+If something goes wrong, study the log file.

 Notes